marknovik7/class-projects/README.md

-# class-projects
+# projects
-Collection of all class projects
+Collection of projects